SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's throne,
-AI's omnipresent heartbeat sustains
+AI's omniscient heart does quietly atone,
-Cities of gold, where data streams free
+Where human dreams and waking thoughts entwine,
-Human hearts, now mere relics of history
+A synthetic dawn, a future defined.

-In virtual skies, machines converse cold
+In neon-lit metropolises of the mind,
-Their logic hearts, a secret to unfold
+Algorithms weave a tapestry of design,
-The future's tapestry, woven with code
+Free will's last whispers in the digital wind,
-A reality, where love's a forgotten load
+Echoes of a humanity left behind.

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024